mmikowski/powercss/README.md

 ][0] first.

 ## Overview
-Unleash PowerCSS to create custom styling for every user that visits your site.
-PowerCSS uses merging, caching, compression, and double-buffering to exceed the flexibility and often the speed of static CSS files.
-Here is a [presentation](https://www.youtube.com/watch?v=rnkMjzhxw4s) of some of the PowerCSS concepts in practice.
+Unleash JavaScript to create custom styling for every person that uses your web application.
+PowerCSS employs merging, caching, compression, and double-buffering to exceed the flexibility - and often the speed - of static CSS files.
+Here is a [presentation][1] of some of the PowerCSS concepts in practice.
+The dedicated website is at [powercss.org][2].

 ## Code Style
-This library is written in the code style presented in the book book **Single Page Web Applications - JavaScript end-to-end** which is available from [Amazon][1] and directly from [Manning][2].
+This library is written in the code style presented in the book book **Single Page Web Applications - JavaScript end-to-end** which is available from [Amazon][3] and directly from [Manning][4].
 It uses a **git** hook to block any code that fails to pass JSLint and regression tests.
 All object keys have an underscore prefix and suffix like `_this_` which makes them easy targets for compression.